On-Chain Data Containers

 Terms

-Data Object: One or many Smart Contracts implementing the low-level storage management of stored Data Points.
+Data Object: A Smart Contract implementing the low-level storage management of information indexed through Data Points.

-Data Manager: One or many Smart Contracts implementing the high-level logic and end-user interfaces for managing Data Points.
+Data Manager: One or many Smart Contracts implementing the high-level logic and end-user interfaces for managing Data Objects.

-Data Point Registry: One or many Smart Contracts that define a space of compatible or interoperable Data Points.
+Data Point Registry: One or many Smart Contracts used for managing the issuance of Data Points.
+Additionally, a Data Point Registry defines a space of compatible or interoperable Data Points.

 The keywords “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “NOT RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119 and RFC 8174.